Be 10% Kinder

 We can practice this self-kindness or self-compassion in four steps:

 - Recognize the critic is present and this is a tough moment

 - Understand that life gives us all kinds of difficult moments and that this is a common human experience.

 - Ask yourself what you need.
 Is it to feel loved, to be at ease, or maybe to accept yourself just as you are?

-- Place your hand over your belly or heart and say to yourself, “May I feel loved, be at ease, and accept myself just as I am” (put in whatever it was that you needed).
+- Place your hand over your belly or heart and say to yourself, “May I feel loved, be at ease, and accept myself just as I am.” (or put in whatever it is that you need).

 Remember, the immediate outcome isn’t the point; it’s more about giving your brain practice in kindness.
 If there’s one thing we know about the brain, it’s that when you intentionally practice and repeat something, over time it starts to feel more natural as it becomes automatic.